Nuitka/Nuitka-website/posts/nuitka-release-02.rst

 - There is a public git repository for you to track Nuitka releases.
 Make your changes and then ``git pull --rebase``.
-If you encounter conflicts in things you consider useful, please submit the patches and a pull offer.
+If you encounter conflicts in things you consider useful, please submit the patches and a pull request.
 When you make your clones of Nuitka public, use ``nuitka-unofficial`` or not the name ``Nuitka`` at all.

 - There is a now a `mailing list <http://nuitka.net/pages/mailinglist.html>`__